EdJoPaTo/grammy-inline-menu/README.md

 ```

 The second argument is the action.
-This has to be an unique identifier in the current menu and should stay the same as long as possible.
+This has to be an unique identifier in the current menu.
 It is used to determine the pressed button.
 Keep the action the same as long as possible over updates of the bot to ensure a smooth user experience as the user can continue seemlessly after bot restarts or updates.
 As it will be used as a part in the `callback_data` it should be short in order to allow more data in it.